 Keeping children safe is our highest priority.
-With this goal in mind, we have implemented a number of initiatives to ensure the safety of our students, faculty, staff, and guests:
+With this goal in mind, we have implemented several initiatives to ensure the safety of our students, faculty, staff, and guests:

-All who come on campus, whether parents or visitors, must register with our receptionist at the main office before entering the School.

-- All adults who work with our children, whether these adults are faculty, staff, or parent volunteers, must complete an annual CORI form and complete Virtus Training. - Each month we complete emergency drills with the entire school. - In an emergency or other crisis, the School will communicate to parents, faculty, and staff in a timely manner.
+- All who come on campus, whether parents or visitors, must register with our receptionist at the main office before entering the school. - All adults who work with our children, whether these adults are faculty, staff, or parent volunteers, must complete an annual CORI form and complete Virtus Training. - We complete emergency drills with the entire school at regular intervals throughout the school year. - In an emergency or other crisis, the school will communicate to parents, faculty, and staff in a timely manner.